BestReviews is reader-supported and may earn an affiliate commission. Details

 Falls on the higher end of the price range, but you also get some extras.
-A bit heavy for some users.

 Lightweight design.
 Contoured 3D eye pockets reduce pressure on eyes for a more comfortable fit.
 Flexible nose bridge allows for breathability.
 Comes with travel pouch and earplugs.

 Has the tendency to slip during sleep.

 Made from memory foam with contoured deep pockets that provide extra space for the eyes and nose.
 High-quality fabric won't stain sheets or pillowcases.
 Secure head strap is easily adjustable and comfortable.

 Pricey.
 The foam is too thick for some and can be hot while sleeping.

 Soft and comfortable to wear, thanks to the luxurious mulberry silk material.
 Slips on with ease and is gentle on the skin, brows, and lashes.
 Does a good job preventing light from disturbing sleep.

 The price is somewhat high, but not out of line considering the quality.